-response to a trade shock (Autor, Dorn, Hanson, and Song 2014), or older workers may have relatively low adjustment costs because they are more protected by seniority rules that prevent career disruptions than younger workers (Oreopoulos, von Wachter, and Heisz 2012).8 In addition, by studying marriage and fertility responses our analysis connects to key aspects of family economics (see Greenwood, Guner, and Vandenbroucke 2017 survey).
-By highlighting the importance of age in its influence on fertility and the market-family work balance, our analysis sheds new light on worker adjustment costs whenever change in the workplace- driven by shocks, structural change, or policy decisions-requires a different career path.
-Our results also inform the design of labor market policies that put greater emphasis on the potential fertility choices of workers.9
+There has been much progress recently in understanding adjustment costs to workers' re-establishing promising career paths after a trade liberalization shock.
+Artuc, Chaudhuri and McLaren (2010) and Dix-Carneiro (2014) show that younger workers perform better in terms of labor market adjustment than older workers, with Utar (2018) emphasizing the comparatively small loss of manufacturing-specific human capital of relatively young workers.
+At the same time, young workers may have a relatively low labor market attachment, which increases worker adjustment costs in response to a trade shock (Autor, Dorn, Hanson, and Song 2014), or older workers may have relatively low adjustment costs because they are more protected by seniority rules that prevent career disruptions than younger workers (Oreopoulos, von Wachter, and Heisz 2012).
+In addition, by studying marriage and fertility responses our analysis connects to key aspects of family economics (Greenwood, Guner, and Vandenbroucke 2017 is a survey).
+By highlighting the importance of age in its influence on fertility and the market-family work balance, our analysis sheds new light on worker adjustment costs whenever change in the workplace- driven by shocks, structural change, or policy decisions-necessitates a different career path.
+Our results also inform the design of labor market policies that may put greater emphasis on the potential fertility choices of workers.

-We also contribute to a fast growing literature on the reasons behind behavioral gender differences in various settings (Bertrand 2010 and Blau and Kahn 2017 survey).
-While labor-saving household technology (e.g. washing machine) and birth control (Goldin and Katz 2002) are among the factors that have reduced the gender earnings gap in the post-WWII era, our finding that trade liberalization increases the gender earnings gap qualifies the presumption that globalization necessarily reduces gender inequality, and our results complement recent evidence that exporting firms tend to pay men a wage premium relative to women (Boler, Javorcik, and Ullveit-Moe 2018).10 By employing longitudinal micro data on firms and workers, our analysis largely eliminates gender composition differences, e.g. that women are relatively more likely to be clerks rather than managers.
-As in recent work emphasizing the importance of family friendly occupations and firms for gender equality (Bertrand, Goldin, and Katz 2010, Goldin 2014, Goldin and Katz 2016), dif-
+We also contribute to a fast growing literature on the reasons behind behavioral gender differences in various settings (Bertrand 2010, Blau and Kahn 2017).
+While labor-saving household technology (e.g. washing machines) and birth control (Goldin and Katz 2002) are among the factors that have reduced the gender earnings gap in the post-WWII era, our finding that trade liberalization increases the gender earnings gap qualifies the presumption that globalization necessarily reduces gender inequality, and complements recent evidence that exporting firms tend to pay men a wage premium relative to women (Boler, Javorcik, and Ullveit-Moe 2018).
+By employing longitudinal benefits and transfers, in contrast to the U.S. where such payments do not replace earnings losses (Autor, Dorn, Hanson, and Song 2014).
+Furthermore, to the extent that men's earnings are higher than women's, the impact of trade exposure to reduce relative male earnings (Autor, Dorn, and Hanson 2018) reduces marriage incentives, whereas in Denmark relative male earnings went up (see section 5) and the higher earnings differential can explain higher marriage rates.
+We examine the role of partner income using individual-level data in section 6.3.2.

-8To the extent that trade exposure reduces fertility through channels present after job loss-fear of career interruptions (Del Bono, Weber, and Winter-Ebmer 2015), increased uncertainty (Farber 2010), lower health risk (Browning, Dano, and Heinesen 2006), or increased mortality (Sullivan and van Wachter 2009)-, accounting for these factors will increase the positive fertility response reported below.
+&lt;sup>8To the extent that trade exposure reduces fertility through channels present after job loss-fear of career interruptions (Del Bono, Weber, and Winter-Ebmer 2015), increased uncertainty (Farber 2010), lower health risk (Browning, Dano, and Heinesen 2006), or increased mortality (Sullivan and van Wachter 2009)-, accounting for these factors will increase the positive fertility response reported below.

-9Guided by the observation that men are more intensively employed in manufacturing than women, Brussevich (2018) focuses on a broad sectoral switch from manufacturing to services in her analysis of gender differences.
+&lt;sup>9Guided by the observation that men are more intensively employed in manufacturing than women, Brussevich (2018) focuses on the broad sectoral switch from manufacturing to services in her analysis of gender differences.